ytxjonathan/SVT-AV1/Docs/svt-av1_encoder_user_guide.md

 `--rc integer` **[Optional]**

 This token sets the bitrate control encoding mode [1: Variable Bitrate, 0: Constant QP].
 When `--rc` is set to 1, it is best to match the `--lookahead` (lookahead distance described in the next section) parameter to the `--keyint`.
-When `–-rc` is set to 0, a qp value is expected with the use of the `–q` command line option otherwise a default value is assigned (25).
+When `--rc` is set to 0, a qp value is expected with the use of the `–-qp` command line option otherwise a default value is assigned (25).

 For example, the following command encodes 100 frames of the YUV video sequence into the bin bit stream file.
 The picture is 1920 luma pixels wide and 1080 pixels high using the `Sample.cfg` configuration.
 The QP equals 30 and the md5 checksum is not included in the bit stream.